Written By Chloe Anderson

 - The blotting sheet method:

 This is a fast method to differentiate between oily and dry skin types.
 Gently pat blotting paper on the different areas of your face, then hold the sheet up to the light to determine how much oil is visible.
 If the sheet became saturated with oil, it is likely you have oily skin, however if the sheet only reveals oil from the forehead and nose area your skin type is most likely to be combination.
-On the other hand, if there is little oily visible on the sheet this is normally describe as normal skin and if there is no oil visible this would most likely be dry skin.
+On the other hand, if there is little oily visible on the sheet this is normally described as normal skin and if there is no oil visible this would most likely be dry skin.

 - The bare-faced method: